Towards Interactive and Learnable Cooperative Driving Automation: a Large Language Model-Driven Decision-Making Framework: Introduction

-Various approaches have been proposed to address the problem of cooperative driving in different scenarios.
-The currently popular cooperative driving methods can be broadly categorized into optimization-based, rule-based, and machine learning-based approaches.
-Optimization-based methods aim to maximize or minimize an objective function to achieve specific goals.
-Due to the complexity of cooperation involving multiple participants and relationships, optimization-based research often introduces additional simplifications to balance computational time and performance.
-A common practice in intersection management is to divide the area into multiple zones, with each zone being occupied by only one vehicle at any given time\citep{yu2019managing, xu2019cooperative}.
-An alternative approach is to decompose the problem into two layers and optimize the upper and lower layers respectively to simplify the complexity of the problem \citep{zhang2021trajectory}.
-However, optimization-based approaches often fail to explicitly consider regulations and social norms during driving, making their decision results difficult to understand.
-In contrast, the rule-based approach boasts simplicity in form and thus computational efficiency \citep{chen2022conflict}.
-Nevertheless, despite the rule-based approaches that can be coupled with traffic regulations, pre-set rules often result in poor robustness.
+Various approaches have been proposed to address cooperative driving, typically categorized into optimization-based, rule-based, and machine learning-based methods.
+Optimization-based methods aim to optimize an objective function, often simplifying the problem to balance performance and computational efficiency.
+Common strategies include dividing the area into zones, each occupied by one vehicle \citep{yu2019managing, xu2019cooperative}, or decomposing the problem into two layers \citep{zhang2021trajectory, gao2022joint}.
+However, these methods often neglect driving regulations and social norms, making their decisions harder to interpret.
+In contrast, the rule-based approach boasts simplicity in form and thus computational efficiency \citep{chen2021connected, hu2021constraint}. \citet{chen2022conflict} conducted a comparison between the improved Depth-First Search Tree (iDFST) method in a large-scale intersection where over 30 vehicles were involved.
+Nevertheless, despite the rule-based approaches that can be coupled with traffic regulations and is suitable to large-scale systems, pre-set rules often result in poor robustness \citep{xu2018distributed}.
 On the other hand, machine learning methods, such as deep learning and reinforcement learning, have gained increasing popularity in recent years.
-These methods have been successfully applied to cooperative driving in environments such as intersections \citep{zhou2022cooperative, liu10315232,liu2023cooperative}, merging zones \citep{hu2024cooperative, li2023simulation}, and highways \citep{chen2024communication}, demonstrating good performance.
-However, the performance of these learning-based models often degrades significantly when transferred to untrained environments \citep{kirk2023survey, ghosh2021generalization}.
-Overall, although many studies have made numerous attempts at cooperative driving, the significant differences in driving rules and scene characteristics across various scenarios have led to most research focusing on single scenarios.
-To achieve all-scenario and all-CDA, it is essential to establish a cooperative driving method that possesses both interactive and learnable capabilities.
+These methods have been successfully applied to cooperative driving in environments such as intersections \citep{zhou2022cooperative, liu10315232}, merging zones \citep{hu2024cooperative, li2023simulation}, and highways \citep{chen2024communication}, demonstrating good performance. \citet{bae2020cooperation} combined RNN with MPC for cooperative driving in high-density scenarios, achieving strong real-time performance. \citet{zhou2022cooperative} utilized Multi-Agent Deep Deterministic Policy Gradient (MADDPG) to model the cooperation among agents and results showed that MADDPG outperforms IDM in fuel and efficiency by 7.4\% and 5.3\%.
+However, the performance of these learning-based models often degrades significantly when transferred to untrained environments \citep{kirk2023survey, ghosh2021generalization, xu2023decision}.
+Overall, while many studies have explored cooperative driving, the varying scene characteristics have led most research to focus on a single scenario.
+To achieve all-scenario and all-CDA, it is essential to establish a method that possesses both interactive and learnable capabilities.